flarson2/EqualImageSplitter/README.md

 # EqualImageSplitter
-Splits an image into all equal portions as close to the provided size as possible.
+Splits an image into equal portions